-- 1. Disobedience and/or disrespect towards any school personnel.
-2. Use of obscene, profane, racist or ethnically slanderous language (oral or written), or moral affront to others. - Fighting/physical attacks-police intervention.
-3. - Repeated acts of assault, intimidation and/or threats, harassment 4. (sexual or physical) - Unauthorized computer use 5 physical)
+- Disobedience and/or disrespect towards any school personnel.
+1. 2.
+Use of obscene, profane, racist or ethnically slanderous language - (oral or written), or moral affront to others. - 3.
+Fighting/physical attacks-police intervention. - 4.
+Repeated acts of assault, intimidation and/or threats, harassment (sexual or physical) - Unauthorized computer use 5 - Possession of tobacco, weapons, etc. 6.

-6. Possession of tobacco, weapons, etc. Disciplinary actions for the below behaviors (1-12) may include after school detention, structured lunch (a lunch detention with structured activities), a parent conference, and for repeated offenses may include in-school or out-of-school suspension for up to five school days.
+Disciplinary actions for the below behaviors (1-12) may include after school detention, structured lunch (a lunch detention with structured activities), a parent conference, and for repeated offenses may include in-school or out-of-school suspension for up to five school days.
 All suspensions are followed up with a counselor.

-- 1. Repeated and persistent refusal or failure to do academic assignments that are expected as a matter of routine preparation for classes. - Truancy (skipping school).
-2 - 3.
-Vandalism will require such person to complete restitution and community service. - 4.
-Assault, intimidation and/or threats, harassment (sexual or
+- Repeated and persistent refusal or failure to do academic 1. assignments that are expected as a matter of routine preparation - for classes.
+2 Truancy (skipping school). - 3.
+Vandalism will require such person to complete restitution and - community service 4.
+Assault, intimidation and/or threats, harassment (sexual or physical) - Theft of school or personal property.
+5 - Throwing of snowballs or other objects which could endanger the 6.

-- 5. Theft of school or personal property. - Throwing of snowballs or other objects which could endanger the 6. safety of others - Forgery of parent or teacher signature on note or pass.
-7. Leaving school property after a.m. arrival or during school day 8. - without permission from office personnel.
-9. Refusal to accept discipline (failure to report to after school - detention, etc.) 10. - Loitering in and around school when not involved in school planned activity.
-Public display of affection/over amorous behavior.
-11. - Habitual tardiness for school and classes.
-12. - 13.
+safety of others

+- Forgery of parent or teacher signature on note or pass.
+7. - 8.
+Leaving school property after a.m. arrival or during school day without permission from office personnel. - Refusal to accept discipline (failure to report to after school 9. detention, etc.) - Loitering in and around school when not involved in school 10 planned activity.
+Public display of affection/over amorous behavior. - 11 - 12. - Habitual tardiness for school and classes.
 Failure to obey the gum chewing policy.
-There is absolutely no gum chewing allowed in any area of the school building.
+There is absolutely no 13. gum chewing allowed in any area of the school building.
+14

 Cheating at the middle school is non-acceptable behavior.
-14. This list does not constitute an all-inclusive listing of unacceptable student behaviors, but serves as examples of inappropriate behavior.
+This list does not constitute an all-inclusive listing of unacceptable student behaviors, but serves as examples of inappropriate behavior.
 Any violation of law or city ordinance will result in police involvement.
 Appropriate behavior by students at school is a community concern.
 Community involvement is a critical aspect to teaching students behavioral expectations.